 Once your Dissertation Adviser (and, depending on what you've arranged, your other committee members) have approved the prospectus, you will need to finalize the date for your Prospectus Review (which is sometimes referred to as your "Prospectus Defense").
+This meeting usually takes place on campus, but can be held virtually.
 The purpose of the Prospectus Review is to give you the opportunity to discuss your proposed project in detail with your Dissertation Committee and to demonstrate that you are ready to proceed with your research.